 So if you've ever read up about the best foundation, tracked it down, color-matched in the unkind glare of the beauty hall, and it still sat on top of your skin like parchment paper, just know that you aren't the problem.
 Let's channel all that confusion and unhelpful self-doubting energy into seeking out the best foundation brushes and tools instead.

 Should I apply foundation with foundation brushes or my fingers?

-While there are a large number of options available, generally speaking, mastering how to apply foundation can go in two directions.
+While there are a large number of options available, generally speaking, mastering how to apply foundation can go in a few directions, namely foundation brush vs sponge vs fingers.
 You can aim for a classic polished look using a firm brush shape, or something more naturalistic and skin-like using no brush at all.